 Alfred Marshal laid the foundation of analyzing anti-competitive behavior in the context of high economies of scale, and ocean carriers were used as a type example in his seminal book, Industry and Trade, first published in 1919.
 Marshal’s warnings did not go unnoticed, but for the majority of the 20th century, concerns about the high costs of inefficiencies in maritime shipping and the benefits offered by collaboration between carriers won out over the concerns about cartel behavior.
 This was not only true of US regulators, as evidenced by the antitrust immunities granted to conferences that lasted from 1916 to 1998, but also of many economic analysts.
 We refer the reader to Sjostrom (2010) for a thorough overview of the economic models applied to the maritime freight economy throughout conference era.
 Our discussion picks up after the fall of the conferences and the rise of OCAs as the dominant cooperative strategy among carriers at the turn of the millennium.

-Sheppard and Seidman (2001) were some of the first to address OCAs in economic journals.
-They provide a qualitative analysis of the benefits and potential disadvantages of alliances, arguing that cooperation via OCAs can provide carriers with the economies of scale necessary to operate efficiently without the difficulties associated with mergers and acquisitions.
-Subsequent works have elaborated on the benefits of OCAs, most often focusing on improved capacity utilization, e.g. (Cruijssn, Dullaert and Fleuren 2007, Fussilo 2006).
+Sheppard and Seidman (2001) argue that cooperation via OCAs can provide carriers with the economies of scale necessary to operate efficiently without the regulatory concerns associated with mergers and acquisitions.
+Subsequent works have elaborated on the potential benefits of OCAs, but these studies have been largely hypothetical in nature; (Panayides and Wiedmer 2011) provide a thorough review of this literature.

 OCAs are not without their challenges, however.
 Early work by (Midoro and Pitto 2000) highlighted the instability of OCAs due to management complexities and especially intra-alliance competition.
 They argue that the transaction and coordination costs inherent in managing global alliances with multiple partners hinder the ability of alliances to achieve the intended efficiency gains, a concern echoed by (Bergantino and Veenstra 2002) in their network theoretic study of OCAs.
 Instability and management costs have been a consistent concern since then, and analysts have investigated various approaches to achieving stability.
 (Ghorbani, et al. 2022) provide a thorough review of this literature.